pmndrs/zustand/docs/middlewares/persist.md

 ```

 Now, we initialize the vanilla store using the `persist` middleware, specifying that we want to use
 our custom storage.
-Instead of the default `localStorage` or `sessionStorage`, we’ll persist the
+Instead of the default `localStorage` or `sessionStorage`, we'll persist the
 position data in the URL search parameters.

 ```ts